WallStreetMojo

 #4 – Accrual Concept

 According to Accrual Accounting, the transaction is recorded on a mercantile basis.
-In other words, transactions are to be recorded as and when they occur, not as and when the cash is received or paid, and for the period to which the transaction pertains.
+In other words, transactions are to be recorded as and when they occur, not as and when the cash is received or paid, and for the period the transaction pertains.

 #5 – Matching Concept

 The matching concept is linked to the Periodicity concept and Accrual concept.
-The matching concept states that the period for which revenue has been considered, the entity needs to account for expenses only relating to that period.
-It means that the entity has to record revenue and expenses for the same period.
+The matching concept states that during the period for which revenue has been considered, the entity needs to account for expenses only relating to that period.
+It means that the entity has to record revenue and expenses for the same period

 #6 – Going Concern Concept